Services

 Edge to Edge Quilting

 Edge to edge quilting is a repetition of one or more designs that covers the whole quilt, including the border(s).
 Designs can range from simple to moderate to dense.
-We offer hand-quided free motion, simple ruler work (usually a very simple pattern such as a gridded design), and pantographs.
+We offer hand-guided free motion, simple ruler work (usually a very simple pattern such as a gridded design), and pantographs.
 Pantographs are similar to a stencil design that is followed via the hand guided method.
 There are many patterns to choose from.

 Custom Quilting